Misanthrope: One who hates humankind.

 It is up to you to take these rights.
 It is up to you to realize that no-one but yourself can make you happy.
 You must take rights for yourself, using whatever society you are in to achieve a balance, a happiness, a stability.

 In many ways Satanism is nihilistic.
 Satanism is full of "no"s, full of reactionary criticism against religious values and the value of religion, full of misanthropic scorn for the masses of mankind and full of commentary on the negative aspects of society.
 Like all great philosophers and the most powerful thinkers, LaVey preached that the majority of mankind are mindless and unworthy.
-Likewise Hitler said "what luck for rulers that men do not think".
+Unfortunately Hitler can be brought into the same midst, when he said "what luck for rulers that men do not think".

 People attain varying shades of greatness.
 Some become great and lead humankind forward, successfully encouraging others to shake off their shackles and dogmas, and face the wondrous world with imagination and open-mindedness.
 Some become great through beauty, acting, entertainment, or other temporal endeavours, and find their egos drag them onwards.
 Both the humanistic greats and the egotistical greats are prone to thinking themselves better than others, and both can often be found bemoaning the state of the masses.
 Are you with me, or are you part of the deluded herd?
 Because of the two types of greatness I mention above, one is formed of breakable china, and the other is formed from rock, upon which we build humankind's greatest scientific, technological and moral victories.
 When looks and talent fade, who has left the enduring legacy on which others can build?
 They are the greats, and they are ones who have permission to announce their disgrace at the state of humankind!
 Follow them, copy them, be inspired by them and read their books!